vmware-archive/gpdb-sandbox-tutorials/README.md

 ----------

 ****
-Lesson 4: Advanced Analytics with the Greenplum Database
+Lesson 5: Backup and Recovery
 ----------